wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-deploy-rmtemplates-powershell.md

 	Outputs           :

+If you would like to see a video of this task being done, take a look at this:

+[AZURE.VIDEO deploy-a-windows-virtual-machine-with-azure-resource-manager-templates-and-powershell]

 ## <a id="customvm"></a>TASK: Create a virtual machine with a specialized disk

 This task uses a template from the template gallery.
-To learn more about the template, see [Create a VM from a specialized VHD disk](https://www.windowsazure.cn/documentation/templates/201-vm-from-specialized-vhd/).
+To learn more about the template, see [Create a VM from a specialized VHD disk](https://azure.microsoft.com/documentation/templates/201-vm-from-specialized-vhd/).

 In the following command, replace *deployment name* with the name that you want to use for the deployment and *resource group name* with the name of the existing resource group, and then run it: